Programmierpraktikum-MVA/tutor_ai/README.md

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
-- Python 3.8 or newer
+- Python > 3.8 and < 3.12
 - Pip and virtualenv installed on your machine
+- cuda 11 or 12, change faiss version in backend/requirements.txt accordingly (e.g. faiss-gpu-cu12)

 ## Installation